-The Hot Tin is taking part in a national initiative launched by Music Venue Trust to prevent the closure of hundreds of independent music venues.
+The Hot Tin is part of a national initiative launched by MVT to #SaveThe30 music venues most at risk from permanent closure.

 The Hot Tin's events are managed and operated by RouteStock CIC, a not-for-profit community interest company.